 Azerbaijan destination playbook

-Build a Baku first itinerary with easy day trips
+Build an Azerbaijan itinerary with a Baku-first base and easy day trips

 Azerbaijan is a strong pick for travelers who want a fresh, less crowded destination with a mix of historic streets and modern skyline views.
 The best approach is to base in Baku and add one or two short day trips.
 This playbook is built for couples, friends, and solo travelers who want a practical plan with safe, walkable routes and a mid range budget.